Every major crisis in modern American history has forced dramatic societal change, and COVID-19 is no different.

 If the answer to any of the above remains “no” or “not really,” that’s where your priorities ought to lie.
 Cloud migration services are in especially high demand, and if you’re in a heavily regulated industry like financial services, you know why.
 On-prem infrastructure can become particularly unwieldy in times of crisis.

 If you relied on in-person networking, you’ve gotten creative, leveraging webinars and virtual workshops, and educating newly remote teams on how to still engage customers.
-These should be staples of your training and development programs moving forward.
+These should be staples of your development program moving forward so you can still see the benefits of employee engagement.

 Perhaps in sending your teams home indefinitely, you stumbled into cost savings by amending your office lease(s).
 As you envision the post-pandemic path forward, suddenly a smaller office or co-working space looks pretty appealing.